bwssytems/ha-bridge/README.md

 ```
 http://<ip address>:<port>
 ```
-## Command line usage
+## Configuration REST API usage
 This section will describe the REST api available for configuration.
-The REST examples are all formatted for easy reading, the actual usage should be like this:
+The REST body examples are all formatted for easy reading, the actual body usage should be like this:
 ```
 {"var1":"value1","var2":"value2","var3:"value3"}
 ```
-As it should be in all one big string and not separated by returns,tabs or spaces.
+The body should be all in one string and not separated by returns, tabs or spaces.
+FYI, GET items do not require a body element.
+If you would like to see example return of data for full hub configuration, which includes activities and devices, take a look at the resource file config.data.
+These calls can be accomplished with a REST tool using the following URLs and HTTP Verb types:
 ### Add a device
-Register a device via REST by  by using a tool and the url, for example:
+Add a new device to the HA Bridge configuration.
+This is the basic examples and the next 3 headinds describe alternate items to add.
 ```
 POST http://host:8080/api/devices
 {